Back to Home Page

 • Inconsistent Time Frames: Compare monthly vs. annual rates without normalization.Solution: Use consistent time frames or adjust for seasonal factors.

-• Overlooking Context: Uses win percentage alone without considering opponent strength.Solution: Combine with metrics like points scored or revenue.
+• Overlooking Context: Uses percentage of wins alone without considering opponent strength.Solution: Combine with metrics like points scored or revenue.

 9. Tools to Simplify Calculations